cloudcampbd/cloudninja/README.md

 ### 5.1.
 Handling Authentication and Authorization

-[Amazon Cognito](https://aws.amazon.com/cognito/{:target="_blank"}) is a powerful authentication and authorization service provided by Amazon Web Services (AWS) that offers a range of features and benefits for handling user identity and access control.
+<a href="https://aws.amazon.com/cognito/" target="_blank">Amazon Cognito</a> is a powerful authentication and authorization service provided by Amazon Web Services (AWS) that offers a range of features and benefits for handling user identity and access control.
 Here's why we've chosen Amazon Cognito:

 **User Sign-Up and Sign-In:**
 Amazon Cognito provides a seamless and secure way for users to sign up and sign in to your application.
 It offers various options for user registration, including traditional email and password, as well as social identity federation using providers like Google, Facebook, and Amazon.
 This versatility ensures that users have multiple convenient methods to access our application.